13 Nights Itinerary Covering: Delhi - Agra - Jaipur - Cochin - Periyar National Park - Alleppey - Kumarakom - Delhi

 Note: This is just a suggested itinerary indicative of what could be possible.
 We tailor holidays for your specific needs.
 Contact us if you want modifications so that we could tailor a holiday to suit your need for an unforgettable India tour.

-After arriving in Delhi, meet our tour representative who would help you with an assisted transfer to hotel in a chauffeur driven car.
+After arriving in Delhi, meet our tour representative who would help you with an assisted transfer to a hotel in a chauffeur driven car.
 Complete the check-in formalities and settle in your room.
-If you want you can relax for sometime.
+Overnight stay in Delhi.

 Your first destination, Delhi is a cultural potpourri and the political melting point of India.
 Sprinkled with innumerable tourist attractions belonging to different centuries, the city has something for every kind of a traveler.
 Not only the attractions but the street food of Delhi is also a big hit.
 Delhi city rightly deserves to be the capital of India for being a toxic mix of the old and the new world.

 The second day is scheduled to explore the prime tourist attractions of Delhi.
 Get all set to take the tour of Old and New Delhi.
 Some of the highlights of the day include Cycle Richshaw Ride in the bylanes of Chandni Chowk, Qutub Minar, Red Fort, Raj Ghat and Humayun Tomb.

 The markets of Old Delhi are a mish-mash of food, products and entertainment.
 Just think of anything and you would be able to find it in the wholesale markets of Old Delhi.
 While Chandni Chowk is known for wedding garments, the spice market Khari Baoli here, is the largest wholesale market of Asia.
 And, if you talk of food, old Delhi offers lip-smacking orgasmic food items.
 Enjoy a rickshaw ride here.